Table of Contents

-Different plants have different needs, from the soil needed to grow, sunlight required daily, to fertilizer requirements.
+Different plants have different needs, from the soil needed to grow, and sunlight required daily, to fertilizer requirements.
 One thing is common for all plants; they all need water.
 Plants need water to grow and stay healthy.
 As important as it is to water plants regularly, it is not uncommon for plant owners to forget from time to time, this is where Ollas come in.

 Ollas for indoor plants are valuable tools to help keep plants watered.
 Ollas can be bought at any gardening store, but if you prefer the hands-on approach.
 They can be made at home and are relatively helpful to ensure your plants get enough water daily.

 Terracotta pots, saucers, a small amount of cement, sand, and mounting putty is all you need to grab.

 What Exactly is an Ollas

 Ollas are water-filled clay pots buried in the soil to supply water to the plants around them.
 They act as underground irrigation systems.
 Ollas are also known as clay pot irrigation systems.

 The first step in making your Olla would be to cover up the opening at the bottom of the terracotta pot.
 Making an Olla can be done using mounting putty or concrete made with sand and cement.
 The choice of what to use will depend entirely on whether you would want to reuse the terracotta pot as a planter at a later date.
 Concrete use is relatively permanent, but you can easily remove mounting putty later on.
 Apply some mounting potty to the insides and outside of the terracotta pot to properly block the hole.
 Mix enough cement, sand, and water for concrete and add about an inch of concrete into the terracotta pot.
 After which, the Olla is formed.